About This Author

 Life cheats us with shadows.
 We ask it for pleasure.
 It gives it to us with bitterness and disappointment in its train. oscar wilde The Thinking African Man “Long years have since passed and life in Accra is still tough,” the elderly urban African man below told me as he looks back on his life […]

 I always like walking in the rain, so no one can see me crying.
 Charlie Chaplin I shed tears as I caught the moments below, and like Charlie Chaplin, no one noticed.
-Rain Photography The 16 years old Rafiu below is scrabbling for pieces of AC condenser fins from the ground in the rain.
-It […]
+Rain Photography The 16 years old Rafiu below scrambled for pieces of AC condenser fins during a rainfall event.
+It was a critical […]

 I ran into these youngsters having fun playing in sawdust inside Sodom and Gomorrah (Agbogbloshie), a densely populated slum in the heart of Accra, Ghana’s capital city.
 Much of this area is also known as Old Fadama.
 Millions of children in Ghana are growing up amid scarcity and deprivation.
 Twenty-eight percent of children in Ghana […]